-All YCP items can be purchased through our provider's website:
+Tops

-Yellowstone College Prep Tops All tops are to have the Yellowstone College Prep logo properly adhered to the top left chest area of the shirt.
-6 th Grade- Gold 7 th Grade- Royal Blue 8 th Grade- Navy Blue Students can wear solid color undershirts or long- sleeved shirts under their school shirt.
+All tops are to have the Yellowstone College Prep logo properly adhered to the top left chest area of the shirt.

+Students can wear solid-color undershirts or long-sleeved shirts under their school shirts.

 We suggest that shirts are hip length as halter tops are not allowed.

+• 6th Grade: Gold

+7th Grade: Royal Blue8th Grade: Navy Blue

+• PRIDE crew neck sweatshirts

+• Yellowstone College Prep Spirit Shirt (Fridays only)

+• College Shirt (Fridays only)

+Bottoms

-PRIDE crew neck sweatshirts Yellowstone College Prep Spirit Shirt (Fridays only) College Shirt (Fridays only) Bottoms Uniform-style bottoms of appropriate material (khaki) are found in the uniform section of all local stores.
+Uniform-style bottoms of appropriate material (khaki) are found in the uniform section of all local stores.
 Bottoms are worn at the waist.

 Jean, spandex, and sweat suit style material are not allowed.

 Pants should be free of embellishments, tears, or holes.

+Solid color leggings, tights, or knee-high socks are permitted as under layers

+- NAVY OR KHAKI IN COLOR (Black pants are prohibited)

+- Pants

+- Capris

+- Skort

+- Skirt

+- Dresses

+^{}Skirts, skorts, or shorts must come to a minimum length of just above the knee.

+Shoes

+Shoes must be closed-toe and closed-heel.
+They must not have a heel greater than 1-inch.

-Skirts, skorts or shorts must come to a minimum length of just above the knee.
-Solid color leggings, tights, or knee high socks are permitted as under layers NAVY OR KHAKI IN COLOR (Black pants are prohibited) Pants Capris Skort Skirt Dresses Shoes Heelys, crocs, high heels, sandals, slides, houses shoes, slippers, flip flops and similar footwear are unsafe and not allowed.
-Must be closed toe and closed heel Must not have a heel greater than 1 inch Outerwear Non-Yellowstone College Prep outerwear must be solid navy in color and free from writing or designs.
+Heelys, crocs, high heels, sandals, slides, house shoes, slippers, flip flops and similar footwear are unsafe and not allowed.

+Outerwear Non-Yellowstone College Prep outerwear must be solid navy in color and free from writing or designs.
 Yellowstone College Prep Crew Neck Solid Navy Jackets or Crew Neck Sweatshirts All other outwear must be removed upon entering the building.
 Failure to do so could result in disciplinary consequences.
+Headgear Religious Scarfs Headbands/Sweatb ands Bandanas are not allowed

+Accessories and other Extreme hairstyles are not

+allowed .

+Excessive jewelry is not

+allowed.

-Headgear Religious Scarfs Headbands/Sweatbands Bandanas are not allowed Accessories and other Extreme hairstyles are not allowed .
-Excessive jewelry is not allowed .
-Body piercings other than earrings are not allowed .
+Body piercings other than earrings are not

+allowed.

-Below you will find a visual representation of the dress expectations for students on a daily basis.
+Below you will find a visual representation of the dress expectations for students daily.

-Dresscode Yellowstone College Prep

-Monday- Friday Grade Level Assigned Polo
+Dresscode Yellowstone College Prep Monday- Friday Grade Level Assigned Polo Uniform pants/shorts/skirt/dress

-Uniform pants/shorts/skirt/dress